wodby/docs/servers/connect/azure.md

-# Connecting a server from MS Azure
+# Connecting VM from MS Azure

 Currently, we don't have a native integration with Azure.
 But you still can connect your server by following these steps: